 I often find myself with a few stray pitas.
 This vegan fattoush kale salad recipe makes sure those pitas don’t go to waste, and provides a healthy, flavorful side or main course.
 And the best part, it doesn’t matter if the pitas are stale!

 1 batch lemon tahini dressing

-6 cups lacinato kale, stems removed and torn into bite-size pieces
+6 cups lacinato kale torn into bite-size pieces (stems removed)

 Lemon juice, a splash